ParkGiraffe/animalese-typing-desktop/README.md

 ![DemoImage](https://github.com/user-attachments/assets/ccea8ea8-359c-4a2d-84d2-f9b3ebf97d29)

 ## Planned Features:
-- **Get the app code signed/notarized** - This makes sure the app is recognized as trustworthy for smoother installation
+- **Get the app signed/notarized** - This makes sure the app is recognized as trustworthy for smoother installation
 - **Uploading Custom Audio Files**
 - **Audio File Editor** - Cut and edit attack/sustain/decay for uploaded audio files
 - **Note Sound Overhaul** - Changes on how instrument/singing audio is processed
 - **More Sounds** - More sound effects and instrument sounds for the piano tab

-> If you want to stay updated on new versions/updates or have some suggestions/feedback, consider joining the [Discord](https://discord.gg/XSXU7AaQjx)!
+> If you want to stay updated on new releases or have any suggestions/feedback, consider joining the [Discord](https://discord.gg/XSXU7AaQjx)!

 <br/>